David-Else/simple-youtube-chapter-extractor/README.md

 ## Suggested things not to bother with

 - Automating everything using the YouTube API.
-It have been done by https://github.com/gabrielfroes/youtube-chapter-extractor, and it seems to keep breaking and be too complex.
+It has been done by https://github.com/gabrielfroes/youtube-chapter-extractor, and it seems to keep breaking and be too complex.

 # The future of video sharing